Akprasanth/Akprasanth/README.md

-- 👋 Hi, I’m @Akprasanth
+- 👋 Hi, I’m @Akprasanth aka Annapragada Krishna Prasanth
-- 👀 I’m interested in ...
+- 👀 I’m interested in data, citizenship and improving accountability through data
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning text mining machine learning and data visualization
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything related to technology and democracy.
-- 📫 How to reach me ...
+- 📫 How to reach me -> akrishnaprasanth@gmail.com

 <!---
 Akprasanth/Akprasanth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.